ChrisCummins/phd/docs/2015-01-msc-thesis/README.txt

 Title:      Autotuning Stencils Codes with Algorithmic Skeletons
 Authors:    Chris Cummins
 Thesis:     Master of Science by Research, Institute of Computing
-            Systems Architecture School of Informatics University
+            Systems Architecture, School of Informatics,
-            of Edinburgh.
+            University of Edinburgh.
 2015.

 Abstract: